List of Scream (film series) characters: Jill Roberts

 Jill Roberts is a student at Woodsboro High School, cousin of Sidney Prescott and Roman Bridger, the daughter of Kate Roberts, and the niece of Maureen and Neil Prescott.
 Before the events of the film, she ends her relationship with her boyfriend Trevor Sheldon after he cheats on her.
 She and her friends, Kirby Reed and Olivia Morris, are targeted by the new Ghostface, resulting in their gaining police protection.
 Jill sneaks away from the protection to Kirby's house for a party.
 Ghostface attacks the party, murdering some of the attendees before being revealed as Charlie Walker.
 Following this reveal, Jill reveals herself as the other Ghostface and the mastermind behind the murders, as she and Charlie capture Sidney.

-Envious of Sidney's fame, Jill wants to become the new "Sidney Prescott" by recreating the events that made Sidney famous.
-Jill murders Trevor for cheating on her, betrays Charlie by stabbing him through the heart, and stabs Sidney in the stomach.
+Envious of Sidney's fame and tired of living in her shadow, Jill wants to become the new "Sidney Prescott" by recreating the events that made Sidney famous.
+Jill murders Trevor for cheating on her, betrays Charlie by stabbing him through the heart, mainly because she didn't want to share the spotlight, and stabs Sidney in the stomach.
 Believing that the witnesses to her crimes are all dead, Jill plants evidence framing Trevor and Charlie for the murder spree.
 Jill then intentionally harms herself to appear to be the lone survivor of the Ghostface attacks.
-After being taken to the hospital, Jill discovers that Sidney has survived her wounds.
-Jill again attempts to kill Sidney, but Sidney, aided by Dewey Riley, Gale Weathers-Riley and Judy Hicks, shoots Jill in the chest, killing her.
+After being taken to the hospital, Jill discovers that Sidney has survived her wounds, ruining her plan.
+An enraged Jill again attempts to kill Sidney, but Sidney, aided by Dewey Riley, Gale Weathers-Riley and Judy Hicks, ultimately beat her and eventually kills Jill by shooting her in the chest, while her plan to become the new "Sidney Prescott" also collapses.

-Jill’s photo can be seen on an investigation board as Kirby (now FBI) and Detective Bailey investigate the new Ghostface killer (Scream VI).
-The new killer also leaves behind old masks used in past killings and the one used by Jill & Charlie gets left after Sam & Tara are attacked at a bodega.
-Jill’s outfit she wore while at Kirby’s in the final act can be seen in the Stab shrine.
+Jill's photo can be seen on an investigation board as Kirby (now FBI) and Detective Bailey investigate the new Ghostface killer (Scream VI).
+The new killer also leaves behind old masks used in past killings and the one used by Jill and Charlie gets left after Sam and Tara are attacked at a bodega.
+Jill's outfit she wore while at Kirby's in the final act can also be seen in the Ghostface shrine.

 Ashley Greene was considered for the role of Jill before Emma Roberts was cast.